doytowin/goooqo/README.md

-DoytoQueryGoSQL
+GoQuery
 ---
-An OSM implementation for Go By DoytoWin Go Team.
+An OSM implementation for Go by DoytoWin Go Team.

+    This is just an experimental project and not for production usage.